Call for Young Journalists is now open

 - You are under 35 years old and fluent in English.

 What can you expect if you get selected?

-- Round-trip economy class from where you based to Copenhagen, Denmark, and three stars hotel accommodation for five nights, from 20-25 October 2018.
-Reimbursement for your visa cost to Denmark (if applicable)
+- Round-trip economy class from where you based to Seoul, Korea, and three stars hotel accommodation during the conference days.
+Reimbursement for your visa cost to Korea (if applicable)

-- Advice and guidance from the Communications team of TI and previous YJs, as well as a reporting plan for the Conference days
+- Guidance and support from the TI Communications team and previous YJs, as well as a reporting plan for the Conference days.

 - Journalistic opportunities before and after the conference to write about the issues you feel passionate about, and also the chance to engage with the TI National Chapter if TI is present where you based